 "Never hide behind how you sound.
 There is more fulfillment in connecting emotionally with your material and audience than in wanting 'them' to think you have a great voice."

-Many performance styles are primarily focused on the voice and what it does with the rhythm and notes of a song.
+Many performance styles are primarily focused on the voice and what it does with the rhythm and melodic line of a song.
 Opera comes to mind where it's original intent was to dazzle an audience with vocal skill and prowess.
-Pop music today is more about vocal acrobatics and less about the lyrics.
+Pop music today is more about vocal acrobatics than the lyrics.
 What these two genres have in common is "showing off" the vocals.
 With Musical Theater and Cabaret performing, the emphasis is really on the story and the story telling.

 Those specifically trained to be Musical Theater performers learn that THEY are not the star of the song, they are the messenger of the story, the music and lyrics are the star.
 Their job is to share the emotional content of the moment with their "partner" on stage and an audience.
 If and when an audience is moved by that moment, the actor has more than succeeded.
 This holds true equally with Cabaret performing.

 One of the prime aspects of performing of which I remind myself and my students is this very point.
 I will often point out to them the performers who are self-conscious versus those whose focus is on the emotional content.
 Simply put, it's the difference between "Listen to me" versus "Listen to this"...